djdrysdale/digital-garden/notes/Brainstorming surfaces available ideas, not new ideas..md

 ---
-Title: Brainstorming surfaces available ideas
+title: Brainstorming surfaces available ideas
-Date: 2021-02-26
+date: 2021-02-26
-Description: The apparatuses used for brainstorming facilitate the surfacing of existing, mentally available ideas, not new ones.
+description: The apparatuses used for brainstorming facilitate the surfacing of existing, mentally available ideas, not new ones.
-Tags: literature
+tags: literature
 ---

 Brainstorming is a common suggestion whenever anyone is hunting for ideas.
 But brainstorming doesn't generate new thinking; it can only bring forward existing, readily available ideas.
 And it brings them up in their raw, unprocessed form.
 These aren't necessarily our best ideas.
 They're just the ones that are top of mind.
 They may not represent our own, original thought, or the idea best suited to the problem at hand; they're just what's most available to us.